dkoslicki/PressPurt/R_version/README.md

 # Usage
 **Please note!
+After following the installation instructions above, you will need to restart your R session to complete the installation**

+**Please also note!
 A detailed guide about how to use the R version (including visualizations and how to interact with the data structures) is included [in this vignette](https://htmlpreview.github.io/?https://github.com/dkoslicki/PressPurt/blob/master/R_version/vignettes/basic_tutorial.html).**

 ## Quick start